tommarshall/ansible-role-mycli/README.md

 None.

 Although it's worth mentioning that this role only installs mycli, not MySQL itself.
-If you want a role for installing MySQL I'd recommend Jeff Geerling's excellent [ansible-role-mysql](https://github.com/geerlingguy/ansible-role-mysql).
+If you want a role for installing MySQL I'd recommend Jeff Geerling's excellent [MySQL role](https://github.com/geerlingguy/ansible-role-mysql).

 Example Playbook
 ----------------